altenstef/build-playground/README.md

 bitbake playground-image
 ```

 The bitbake command might take a few hours (depending on the speed of your build-system).
 For reference; on my i5 (4 threads) it took ~3 hours.
 Warnings can appear, i'll try to explain them in the playground itself.
+Take also in account that the build must keep network enabled (keep laptop for instance powered).

 The build is finished when the console returns and the following is printed:

 ```